SAGO68plus/SAGO68plus/README.md

 - 👋 Hi, I’m @SAGO68plus
-- 👀 I’m interested in UX Design，Python and Unity
+- 👀 I’m interested in UX Design，Android development and Unity
-- 🌱 I’m currently learning Python and Open-CV
+- 🌱 I’m currently learning Python, Open-CV, Java, Dart and JavaScript.
 - 💞️ I’m looking to collaborate on VR development
-- 📫 contact me at 215121966@qq.com
+- 📫 contact me at davidy1999@outlook.com

 <!---
 SAGO68plus/SAGO68plus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.